lukasbuenger/immutable-treeutils/README.md

 ## Getting started

-You probably should feel comfortable working with [ImmutableJS](http://facebook.github.io/immutable-js/) data structures, so if you don't I strongly recommend you to get familiar with the concepts [ImmutableJS](http://facebook.github.io/immutable-js/) first.
+You probably should feel comfortable working with [ImmutableJS](http://facebook.github.io/immutable-js/) data structures, so if you don't I strongly recommend you to get familiar with the concepts of [ImmutableJS](http://facebook.github.io/immutable-js/) first.

 ### Understanding key paths